ouspg/SoftwareHardwareSec/2.Fuzzing_integration/README.md

 **Paste screenshot**

-In-case you are struggling with this task, refer to this cifuzz [example](https://github.com/CodeIntelligenceTesting/cifuzz/tree/main/examples/cmake).
+In-case you are struggling with this task, refer to documentation for guide.
+[Example 1](https://docs.code-intelligence.com/ci-fuzz/write-fuzz-test/c-cpp), [example 2](https://docs.code-intelligence.com/ci-fuzz/run-fuzz-test).

 ---